emabee/flexi_logger/README.md

 # flexi_logger

-**A flexible and easy-to-use logger that writes logs to stderr and/or to files or other output streams, and that can be influenced while the program is running.**
+**A flexible and easy-to-use logger that writes logs to stderr and/or to files, and/or to other output streams, and that can be influenced while the program is running.**

 [![Latest version](https://img.shields.io/crates/v/flexi_logger.svg)](https://crates.io/crates/flexi_logger)
 [![Documentation](https://docs.rs/flexi_logger/badge.svg)](https://docs.rs/flexi_logger)